 RFID tracking systems are battery-free processes whereby a reader sends out a radio frequency signal that essentially “wakes up” the tag.
 A great example of RFID technology use is the passing through of toll booths.

 Active RFID leverages batteries in tags and often works in concert with Bluetooth or Bluetooth Low Energy (LE), though other options are available.
 These systems are battery-powered sensors that connect to various access points throughout an area (like a building) and transfer data to the cloud.

 Active RFID Range

-Active RFID range can be greater than 100 feet between the RFID tag and reader.
-This allows Active RFID systems to scale easily since you could potentially 10,000 square feet with one Active RFID reader and a few reference points.
+Active RFID tool tracking range can be greater than 100 feet between the RFID tag and reader.
+This allows Active RFID systems to scale quickly since you could potentially cover 10,000 square feet with one Active RFID reader and a few reference points.